chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

   - Execute `sudo systemctl stop chef-automate` command in all Chef Automate nodes
   - Execute `sudo systemctl stop chef-automate` command in all Chef Infra Server

-- Log in to the one of Chef Automate front-end node.
+- Log in to the one of Chef Automate front-end nodes.

 - Execute the restore command `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key" --s3-endpoint <>`.

 {{< note >}}

-After restore command successfully executed, we need to start the service's on other frontend node. use the below command to start all the service's
+After the restore command is executed successfully, we need to start the services on other frontend nodes. use the below command to start all the services

   ```sh
   sudo systemctl start chef-automate